Bridgeconn/vachan-api/README.md

 - Python 3.7.5
 - Fastapi framework
 - Postgresql Database
-- DGraph Database
+- Ory Kratos
+- Usfm-grammar node library

-## Starting App with docker
+## Start App (with docker)

 ```git clone -b version-2 https://github.com/Bridgeconn/vachan-api.git```

 ```cd vachan-api/docker```

-#### To start app locally

 ```docker-compose up```
 or
 ```sudo -E docker-compose up```

-Refer the section below to configure environment variables as required.
-Use build and other flags if there is code change.
+Set environment variables VACHAN_SUPER_USERNAME, VACHAN_SUPER_PASSWORD.
+Use `--build` and `--force-recreate` flags if there has been code change.
+Refer [the detailed usage guide](./docs/docker-guide.md#to-start-app-locally) and [section on environments variables](#set-up-environmental-variables), for more information.

 If all goes well you should be able to get proper outputs at `http://localhost`, `http://localhost/docs`, `http://127.0.0.1:4434/identities` and connect to postgresDB at `localhost`, `5433`

-#### To run tests

-`docker-compose -f run-test-dependencies.yml up`

-`docker-compose -f run-tests.yml up --build --force-recreate`

-#### To deploy on server

-This would connect the app to the centrally hosted Kratos user DB.
-(To start that DB, use the [this](./Kratos_congif/database.yml) docker-compose file.)

-Need to set VACHAN_AUTH_DATABASE, VACHAN_SUPPORT_EMAIL_CREDS and VACHAN_SUPPORT_EMAIL as environment variable along with other required values.

-`docker-compose -f production-deploy.yml up --build --force-recreate`

-To start with a fresh DB, stop and remove containers and remove volume `vachan-db-vol`.
-To clear all old logs, similarly remove the volume `logs-vol`.
-To clear all user data, remove the volume `kratos-sqlite`, on local or on the central server.

-## How to set up locally for development and testing(without docker)
+## Set up locally for development and testing(without docker)

 ### Clone git repo